philtune-discovery/Email-Framework/README.md

 # Email Framework

 This is a framework for us to build out consistent, error-free emails.
+Still very much a work in progress.
 The goal is to not have to think about HOW to build a bulletproof email.

 Initially authored by [Phil Tune](mailto:phillip_tune@discovery.com) in Jan 2022.